gregoryjscott/portfolio/projects/range-finding.md

 desc: >-
-  Software that records output from a handheld laser range finder and combines it with records from a GPS unit which allows field workers to record the locations of objects that aren't assessible otherwise.
+  Software that records output from a handheld laser range finder and combines it with records from a GPS unit which allows field workers to record the locations of objects that aren't accessible otherwise.
 role: Lead Developer
 begin_year: 2008
 end_year: 2008